-During lockdown and the on-going situation with Covid-19, the NSPA has been holding online discussions around suicide prevention and bereavement support, bringing together people from public health, the NHS, charities and businesses to share their challenges and ideas (summaries of these discussions are here)[make link to summaries page].
+Throughout Covid-19, the NSPA has been holding online discussions around suicide prevention and bereavement support, bringing together people from public health, the NHS, charities and businesses to share their challenges and ideas (summaries of these discussions are here).
 We have learned a lot, and have now created a range of resources and case studies exploring in more detail how organisations have responded to Covid-19 and continued to deliver their work reaching and supporting people.

 On 19th October, the NSPA hosted a webinar on Reaching and Supporting Children and Young People During Covid-19.
 It included three organisations with different services, all of which have had to adapt in response to Covid-19.
 Sarah Skelton, Head of Programme Development at PAPYRUS UK talked about the change in demand and their HOPELINE, Laura Brown, Kooth PLC Regional Development Manager for Midlands and East of England discussed the impact on BAME young people and Suzie Phillips Associate Director at Winston’s Wish shared insights on bereavement.